elunna/nerfhack-changelog/README.md

 * When zapped with polymorph, a phoenix will self-explode in resistance to the change
 * To prevent a phoenix from exploding or leaving an egg, you must cancel it or stone it
 * To prevent a phoenix egg from hatching, you can also cancel it
+* Couple of other ways permanantly kill them: disintegration rays (from a black dragon) and withering away
 * Lowered their MC protection from 40 to 20
 * Phoenixes now resist cold
 * Phoenixes have a fierce hatred toward undead and grudge them.

 **Orb Weaver:**
 * A brand new monster debuting in NerfHack